 Herbicides can act upon a weed in two different ways.

-- Pre-emergent herbicides act upon weed seeds, seedlings or form a barrier in the soil to prevent weed seed germination or establishment.
-Pre-emergents are usually used in the spring to prevent crabgrass seeds from establishing when the soil temperatures begin to warm up.
-A properly timed application can provide control for several months.
+- Pre-emergent herbicides act upon weed seeds and seedlings or form a barrier in the soil to prevent weed seed germination or growth.
+Pre-emergents are usually applied in the spring to prevent crabgrass seeds from establishing when the soil temperatures begin to warm up.
+A properly timed treatment can provide control for several months.
 Products like Dimension (ai-dithiopyr) and Pre-M (ai-pendimethalin) work at suppressing all seeds in the soil, so any re-seeding projects are out of the question for a few weeks.
-Tupersan (ai-siduron) is notable as the only pre-emergent herbicide with the ability to suppress crabgrass and be used in conjunction with grass seed.
+Tupersan (ai-siduron) is notable as a pre-emergent herbicide with the ability to suppress crabgrass and still be used in conjunction with grass seed.

 - Selective herbicides can be applied to a lawn and target weeds while having little effect on grass.
-Products containing the active ingredient 2,4-D, dicamba, and MCPP are commonly used to control a wide variety of broadleaf weeds.
+Products containing the active ingredient 2,4-D, and MCPP are commonly used to control a wide variety of broadleaf weeds.
 Grassy weeds and grass-like weeds can be harder to selectively target with herbicides.
-Products containing the fenoxyrop ethyl, dithiopyr, or quinclorac can be used for post-emergent crabgrass control.
+Products containing the fenoxaprop ethyl, dithiopyr, or quinclorac can be used for post-emergent crabgrass control.
 Some products may require repeated applications for effective control.
-Nutsedge is a particularly stubborn weed to eradicate in the lawn, the relatively new product Sedge Hammer (ai- halosulfuron), formerly known as Manage, is the only herbicide to successfully target both yellow and purple nutsedge.
+Nutsedge is a particularly stubborn weed to eradicate in the lawn.
+The relatively new product Sedge Hammer (ai- halosulfuron), formerly known as Manage, is the only herbicide to successfully target both yellow and purple nutsedge.

-Non-selective herbicides kill everything they come in contact with, including lawn.
+- Non-selective herbicides kill everything they come in contact with, including the lawn.
 Extra care must always be taken when handling non-selective herbicides to prevent spillage or accidents.
 The most popular non-selective herbicide is probably Round-Up (ai-glyphosate).
-Its new formulation Quick Pro adds the active ingredient diquat dibromide for fast acting results within 24 hours.
+Its new formulation Quick Pro adds the active ingredient diquat dibromide for fast-acting results within 24 hours.
 Non-selective herbicides tend to be used very sparingly in a lawn unless applied meticulously to individual weeds or wiping out an entire lawn due to be renovated.

 How Are They Applied?

-Herbicide safety is always up for debate and it can be unsettling using such toxic chemicals so close to pets and children.
-Some people are upset that laws only require the active ingredient be listed on the label, while many of the other inert chemicals may also be harmful to our health.
-Municipalities have severely restricted or outlawed some herbicides and long term exposure to herbicides is definitely a health risk.
+- Herbicide safety is always up for debate and it can be unsettling using such toxic chemicals so close to pets and children.
+Regulations require only the active ingredient be listed on the label, while many of the other inert chemicals may also be harmful to our health.
+Municipalities have severely restricted or outlawed some herbicides and long-term exposure to herbicides is definitely a health risk.
 Leaching and contamination of groundwater are also problems associated with herbicide use.
-If you are totally opposed to chemical herbicides, an organic program may be right for you.
-Perhaps a few more weeds, but ultimately the safest lawn care regimen.
-If you are unopposed to chemical herbicides and want it done safely and correctly, hire licensed professionals to do any pesticide applications.
-The majority of pesticide contamination is done by homeowners.

-If you take on the task yourself, READ THE LABEL and follow them to the letter.
-Wear appropriate personal protective equipment (PPE) and avoid broadcast applications unless absolutely necessary.
+- If you take on the task yourself, read the label and follow the instructions to the letter.
+Wear appropriate personal protective equipment and avoid broadcast applications unless absolutely necessary.
+Avoid natural water sources and spray blooming plants (dandelion and clover) in the evening when day time foragers, such as honeybees, are less likely to visit the blooms.
 Applying herbicides smartly can significantly reduce the risk associated with their use.